Program Leadership

 -

-The resident will become facile with the hospital medical record system, I-Extend, EPIC, Athena for outpatient product designed for AdventHealth Orlando.
+The resident will become facile with the hospital medical record system, I-Extend, and EPIC.
 Electronic Medical Record systems have streamlined the patient care process, improved community-wide healthcare and strengthened the patient-provider relationship by making medical information available quickly.
-I-Extend replaced the traditional paper charts and free users from the hassles associated with incomplete or missing information, thereby improving standards of care

 - Longitudinal Simulation Curriculum